Tunnel WireGuard via Websockets

 If at this point you try wg-quick up wg1, things won’t work for the following reasons:

-1. wg-quick will route all traffic through tunnel including traffic to yourhost.tld
+wg-quickwill route all traffic through tunnel including traffic toyourhost.tld- We can solve this by adding custom route to

-2. wg-quick will route all traffic to 127.0.0.1 through your default gateway, and so won’t be able to talk to wstunnel in the first place
+wg-quickwill route all traffic to127.0.0.1through your default gateway, and so won’t be able to talk towstunnelin the first place- No easy solution to this one, have to disable routing within

-• No easy solution to this one, have to disable routing within wg-quick altogether with Table = off option, then setup routing manually
+- No easy solution to this one, have to disable routing within

-3. wstunnel will fail to connect due to DNS failure, since DNS traffic will be routed through a tunnel that hasn’t been established yet.
-This might not happen right away due to DNS caching, but will become a problem when trying to re-connect
+wstunnelwill fail to connect due to DNS failure, since DNS traffic will be routed through a tunnel that hasn’t been established yet.
+This might not happen right away due to DNS caching, but will become a problem when trying to re-connect- Option 1: use IP address of the server on a client side, downside no

-I have written this script that helps with setting up correct routes, launching wstunnel and updating /etc/hosts.
+that helps with setting up correct routes, launching wstunnel and updating /etc/hosts.
 To use it copy it to /etc/wireguard/ directory and add the following to your [Interface] section of wg1.conf

 [Interface]